GekkoTheFirst/challenge-one/README.md

 # Structure
-It is a solution for the test challenge.
-It is written in ruby, because of limited time and corona virus situation in general.
+It is my solution for the test challenge.
+It is written in ruby.
 However it can be easily converted into Java syntax.
 All relevant and required information for this application can be found on [appium website](http://appium.io/docs/en/commands/status/).

-This article contains few chapters to explain the steps to run the project on Android simulator.
+This article contains few chapters to explain the steps how to build & run the project on an Android simulator.

+## Application
 ![GitHub](/resources/app.png)

 ### Pre-work & emulator
-To start this project I had to perform some background work first.
+To start this project I had to perform some background job first.
 I started with creating an apk file in Android studio.
 The apk file can be located [here](https://github.com/GekkoTheFirst/challenge-one/tree/master/resources).
-To make an apk file please download [Android studio](https://developer.android.com/studio), AVD manager and adb (android  debug bridge).
+To make an apk file you would need to use next tools: Android studion, AVD manager and adb (android  debug bridge).
+You can get all these tools by downloading & installing [Android studio](https://developer.android.com/studio).

-In AVD manager you need to create [an emulator](https://developer.android.com/studio/run/managing-avds) (don't forget to download all components).
+After installing the tools, you would need to create at least one emulator in AVD manager.
+You can find [how to article here](https://developer.android.com/studio/run/managing-avds) (don't forget to download all components via avd manager).

 ### GitHub
 Clone the repository on your machine.